sgrieve/GEG6230/live_coding/_episodes/11-beginning.md

 On computers in the QMUL computer labs, we can launch a Jupyter Notebook as follows:

-EXPLAIN THE LOADING PROCESS ONCE IT IS FINALIZED
+1. Navigate to the following folder: `J:\app\test\python3`

+1. Double click on the file: `set_path`

+1. This will open a Terminal window.
+Type `jupyter notebook` into this window, press `Enter` and wait a few seconds.

+1. A browser window will eventually open: this is our Jupyter Notebook environment.

 Once we have loaded the notebook environment, we can navigate to a directory, and create a new notebook.
+Its important to make sure that the directory you are working in has all of the data files you will be working with.
+This saves a lot of hassle in the future.

 When working with the notebook, you can either be in a cell, typing its contents, or outside cells, moving around the notebook.